 LAN, A. S., STUDER, C., WATERS, A. E., BARANIUK, R. G. 2014.
 Sparse Factor Analysis for Learning and Content Analytics.
 Journal of Machine Learning Research, 15, 1959-2008.

-LIU, R., KOEDINGER, K. R., & MCLAUGHLIN, E. A. 2014.
+LIU, R., KOEDINGER, K. R., AND MCLAUGHLIN, E. A. 2014.
 Interpreting Model Discovery and Testing Generalization to a New Dataset.
 In Proceedings of the 7th International Conference on Educational Data Mining.
 London, UK.

-STAMPER, J. & KOEDINGER, K. R. 2011.
+STAMPER, J. AND KOEDINGER, K. R. 2011.
 Human-machine student model discovery and improvement using data.
 (2011).
 In Proceedings of the 15th International Conference on Artificial Intelligence in Education, 353–360.
 Auckland, New Zealand.